Euro zone lending dips in February, pointing to slow recovery in credit

 The central bank plans to buy 60 billion euros of assets a month until September 2016, or until it sees a "sustained adjustment" in the path of inflation back towards its target.

-On Wednesday, the ECB's chief economist, Peter Praet, voiced optimism about near-term euro zone growth but said lackluster productivity made the longer-term structural outlook less positive.
+On Wednesday, the ECB's chief economist, Peter Praet, voiced optimism about near-term euro zone growth but said lacklustre productivity made the longer-term structural outlook less positive.

 Other recent euro zone economic data have painted a positive picture.
 French business morale hit its highest in nearly three years in March, and in Germany it rose for the fifth month in a row.